prodypanda/copytabs/README.md

 ## 🚀 Key Features

-- Copies the content of all opened tabs into a single new tab
+- Copy tabs content to a new tab or directly to clipboard
-- Selectively copy chosen tabs
+- Copy all opened tabs or selectively copy chosen tabs
 - Custom formatting option for copied content
 - Includes a structured file tree for better context
 - Includes the file location at the top of each file's content